brianmatzelle/quicksort-analysis/README.txt

 How to run code:

-In Linux command line, run "make" followed by "bin/main samples/<input_file> <output_file>"
+In Linux command line, run "make" followed by "bin/main samples/<input_file> <output_file>" To run the graph with the given output file, write "graph/graph.py <output.txt>"

 to use python virtual environment, run the following command in your terminal